 Rest and limited weight-bearing: Limiting weight-bearing activities can help to reduce stress on the affected bone, allowing it to heal.
 Crutches or a walker may be necessary to avoid putting weight on the affected leg.

-Core decompression: A surgical procedure that involves drilling a hole into the affected bone to relieve pressure and stimulate new blood vessel growth.
+Core Decompression: This surgical procedure involves removing a portion of the damaged bone to reduce pressure and improve blood flow.

 Avoiding high-impact activities that place stress on the hip joint, such as running or jumping.

 Maintaining a healthy weight, as excess weight can put additional pressure on the hip joint.